mchajdecki/Microsoft-Azure/README.md

 <hr>

 <h1><strong>Working With Files</strong></h1>
-<h2>These steps will show how to create a simple text file and upload it to our created Storage Account.</h2></h2>
+<h2>These steps will show how to create a simple text file and upload it to the created Storage Account from the previous step.</h2>
 <h3>Locate and select the appropriate software to create a text file.</h3>

 <p>